-Mayor Amy Shuler Goodwin announced city emergency services will collaborate with the United Way of Central West Virginia, Charleston Police Department, Charleston Fire Department and Kanawha Valley Collective to provide staffing and support for a warming center on Monday, March 4.
+Mayor Amy Shuler Goodwin announced city emergency services will collaborate with the United Way of Central West Virginia and Kanawha Valley Collective to provide staffing and support for warming centers on Thursday, December 24 and Friday, December 25.

-The warming center—a collaboration between the City of Charleston, service providers and community volunteers—will be open at the Salvation Army, 301 Tennessee Avenue, on the west side of Charleston.
-The warming center will be open from 9 p.m.
-Monday evening to 7 a.m.
-Tuesday morning to accommodate those in need of shelter from the cold.
+The warming centers—a collaboration between the City of Charleston, service providers and community volunteers—will be open at the Salvation Army, 301 Tennessee Avenue.
+The warming centers will be open from 9 p.m.
+Thursday evening to 7 a.m.
+Friday morning and 9 p.m.
+Friday evening to 7 a.m.
+Saturday morning to accommodate those in need of shelter from the cold.

-Additional services and support for the warming center is being provided by the Salvation Army, Prestera Center, Covenant House WV, YWCA/Sojourners Shelter, Roark Sullivan Lifeway Center, Kanawha County Emergency Ambulance Authority and other community organizations.
+Additional services and support for the warming center are being provided by the Salvation Army, Prestera Center, Covenant House WV, YWCA/Sojourners Shelter, Roark Sullivan Lifeway Center, Kanawha Valley Regional Transportation Authority and other community organizations.

 If individuals and/or groups are interested in volunteering to staff the warming center, contact Margaret O’Neal at 304-340-3503 or email@example.com.